-From table 7, it is shown that the decision-making behavior model of administrators, the decisionmaking behavior of educational institution administrators.
-Gungdong Open University continues the integrated decision-making model.
-Overall, it was at a high level ($\overline{X} = 3.91$).
+From table 7, it showns that the decision-making behavior model of administrators, the decision-making behavior of educational institution administrators.
+Guangdong Open University continues the integrated decision-making model.
+Overall, it was at a high level ( $\overline{X}=3.91$ ).
 When considering each finding, it was found that Most are at a high level.
 Arranged by average from highest to lowest.
-The first three are: Executives study the organization's policy framework ($\overline{X} = 4.17$).
-Executives make decisions in line with the organization's policy framework. ($\overline{X} = 4.15$) Executives bring experience, knowledge, and comparative information to make decisions ($\overline{X} = 4.00$) Table 8.
-Mean and standard deviation Decision-making behavior model of administrators, leadership behavior, decision-making behavior of educational administrators.
-Gungdong Open University trash can decision making model
+The first three are: Executives study the organization's policy framework ( $\overline{X}=4.17$ ).
+Executives make decisions in line with the organization's policy framework. ( $\overline{X}=4.15$ ) Executives bring experience, knowledge, and comparative information to make decisions ( $\overline{X}=4.00$ )

+Table 8.
+Mean and standard deviation Decision-making behavior model of administrators, trash can decision